Understanding Reverse Mortgage Income Requirements

 Eligible Income Sources for Reverse Mortgage

-Documentation — Your lender will ask for your IRS Form W-2, which should document your income on a calendar year basis.
-The lender must verify two years of employment and income with documentation.
+Documentation — Your lender will request your IRS Form W-2, which should document your income on a calendar-year basis.
+The lender must verify two years of employment and income, along with supporting documentation.
 You will also need pay stubs for at least the most recent 30 days and one additional form of employment verification, such as a statement from your employer.
 (Some alternative forms of documentation may apply.)

-Non-borrowing spouse or other household member income — If you are getting the reverse mortgage, your spouse will not be named on the loan, or if someone lives in your home but does not own the home and will not be named on the loan, their income may also apply.
-It’s not considered income for the lender’s assessment, but it’s worth mentioning and documenting in case it can help show a more accurate picture of your finances.
+Non-borrowing spouse or other household member income — If you are obtaining a reverse mortgage, your spouse will not be named on the loan.
+However, if someone lives in your home but does not own it and will not be named on the loan, their income may also be considered for the purposes of qualification.
+It’s not considered income for the lender’s assessment, but it’s worth mentioning and documenting in case it helps provide a more accurate picture of your finances.

 Documentation — You’ll need to provide the Social Security number of the person whose income you’re including and the documentation required for your employment income.